jtstein/3DModelViewer/ShadersProject/SGPU_HW3_InteractiveParticleSimulation/README.txt

-Using the implementation for homework 3, I have edited the particle simulator to become an interactive model viewer that allows ther user to:
-•	Update the model being shown in real-time
-•	Update the textures applied to the models in real-time
-•	Show a sample of the texture selected on the GUI
-•	Toggle the lighting between fixed and rotating
-•	Alter the speed of the rotating light
-•	Update the model position (x,y,z)
-•	Toggle between Phong/Gourand Shading
-•	View surface normal in real time
-•	Alter normal scale (length of surface normal lines)
-•	View color mapping for each model
-•	Change the background color
+Using the implementation for homework 3, I have edited the particle simulator to become an interactive model viewer that allows ther user to: â€¢	Update the model being shown in real-time â€¢	Update the textures applied to the models in real-time â€¢	Show a sample of the texture selected on the GUI â€¢	Toggle the lighting between fixed and rotating â€¢	Alter the speed of the rotating light â€¢	Update the model position (x,y,z) â€¢	Toggle between Phong/Gourand Shading â€¢	View surface normal in real time â€¢	Alter normal scale (length of surface normal lines) â€¢	View color mapping for each model â€¢	Change the background color

 *******************************************************